ColorlessSaber/JAVASCRIPT-PROJECTS/README.md

 <!-- Conact -->
 ## Contact
-Please head to my porfolio website and use the contact form to reach out to me:
+Please head to my portfolio website and use the contact form to reach out to me:
 [My Portfolio Website][portfolio-url]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>